microsoft/samples-for-ai/README.md

 (From [CNTK/LICENSE.md](https://github.com/Microsoft/CNTK/blob/v2.2/LICENSE.md))

 ATIS data in this example is preprocessed by converting words into word indexes, and labels into label IDs in order to use CNTKTextFormatReader.
-You can use any script/tool to preprocess your text data files.
-In this example, data is already preprocessed.

 ### Project CIFAR10
 1. Description:

 The example applies CNN on the CIFAR-10 dataset.
 It is a popular image classification example.
 The network contains four convolution layers and three dense layers.
 Max pooling is conducted for every two convolution layers.
 Dropout is applied after the first two dense layers.
 It adds data augmentation to training.

 2. Data:

 The [CIFAR-10 dataset](http://www.cs.toronto.edu/~kriz/cifar.html) is a popular dataset for image classification, collected by Alex Krizhevsky, Vinod Nair, and Geoffrey Hinton.
 It is a labeled subset of the 80 million tiny images dataset.

 The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
 There are 50,000 training images and 10,000 test images.
 The 10 classes are: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.

 ### Project CMUDict
 1. Description: